zenozeng/p5.js-svg/doc/overview.md

 The main goal of p5.SVG is to provide a SVG runtime for p5.js, so that we can draw using p5's powerful API in \<svg\>, save things to svg file and manipulating existing SVG file without rasterization.
+I hope we can write once and run on both canvas and SVG.

 p5.SVG consists of 2 parts: